mikeroyal/AR-VR-Guide/README.md

 [GPU Systrace](https://developer.oculus.com/downloads/package/gpu-systrace) is a utility that contains required files to modify the Android SDK tool Systrace in order to provide low-level GPU pipeline data for apps running on Quest and Quest 2.

+[Meta Presence Platform](https://developer.oculus.com/presence-platform/) is a suite of tools that let's you build the future of spatial computing with state-of-the-art AI, machine perception, graphics, and audio technologies, so you can invent experiences that blend the physical and virtual worlds.

+[Arkio](https://www.oculus.com/experiences/quest/2280319701979278) is a collaborative design tool that enables you to sketch buildings, interiors or urban plans with others using VR, desktops, tablets and phones.

+[Gravity Sketch](https://www.oculus.com/experiences/quest/1587090851394426) is a 3D design and collaboration tool that enables you to create vehicles, sneakers, furniture, characters, art, and more.
+Express your ideas with 3D strokes and geometry; solve complex design challenges working directly in 3D at any scale, all with a fun and intuitive toolset that makes working in 3D easy.

+[Immersed](https://www.oculus.com/experiences/quest/2849273531812512) is a free app for multiple virtual screens in VR for Mac/PC/Linux (with no extra hardware) in stunning virtual worlds.
+It's great for solo work with multiple screens in a virtual coffee shop, or for collaborating with your team around even more screens and whiteboards.

 #### Quest 2
 [Back to the Top](#table-of-contents)